-Veterans wishing to enroll at the College should contact the Dean of Student Access and Success to initiate enrollment certification procedures.
-If eligible, students can be certified before enrollment in order to expedite receiving the first benefit check.
-Certification should be requested on the day of registration, students should anticipate a delay of 6 to 10 weeks before receiving the first benefit check.
-All information on benefits and questions regarding procedures for certification should be directed to the Dean of Student Access and Success.
-The educational allowance is not payable for eligible individuals who are on active duty and have their education paid for by the Armed Forces or the Department of Health and Human Services (for Public Health Services duty) or are federal employees receiving full salary with course tuition paid by the Government Employees Training Act.
+Veterans wishing to enroll at the College should contact the Dean of Student Success to initiate enrollment certification procedures.
+If eligible, student certification can occur before enrollment to expedite the process and receipt of the first benefit check.
+Certification should be requested on the day of registration, and students should anticipate a delay of 6 to 10 weeks before receiving the first benefit check.

+Direct benefit information and questions regarding certification procedures to the Dean of Student Success.
+The educational allowance is not payable for eligible individuals who are on active duty, with paid educational benefits from the Armed Forces or the Department of Health and Human Services, for Public Health Services duty; or federal employees receiving full salary with course tuition paid by the Government Employees Training Act.